3.6.5. Configure Request Body Parser

 package is available through the @medusajs/medusa

 package, so you don't need to install it.
-However, for better typing support, install the @types/multer
+However, for better TypeScript support, install the @types/multer

 package as a development dependency:

-Then, to configure file upload for your route, create the file src/api/middlewares.ts
+Then, to configure file uploads for your route, create the file src/api/middlewares.ts

 with the following content: